• Home

 If you can't find a vegan heavy cream, check out my FAQ section in my blog post for how to make a vegan ganache with vegan baking sticks.

-All Purpose Flour: I cannot test this due to celiac disease, but use ¾ cup plus 2 tablespoon packed AP flour (126 grams plus 2 tablespoons) and packed cocoa powder.
+All Purpose Flour: I cannot test this due to celiac disease, but use ¾ cup plus 2 tablespoon packed AP flour (147 grams) and packed cocoa powder (43.5 grams).

 Storing: Store the cupcakes in an airtight container or wrapped in foil in the fridge for up to 2 days, or in the freezer for 30 days.